 In the same way,

-Completion of smaller set of 5 waves move is a completion of bigger Impulsive and the start of bigger correction that will correct that full bigger impulsive and the cycle goes on.
+Completion of smaller set of 5 waves move is a completion of bigger Impulsive and there will be the start of bigger correction followed by bigger impulse upside and the cycle goes on.
 Let me show you on image (1.3).

 And market moves in this formation only, Completing bigger impulsive followed by bigger correction.
 The up move till the bigger impulsive is Bull Market and later correction is Bear Market followed by the start of new Bull Phase that goes well above previous high again.
 And the cycle goes on.

 Example: – The completion of bigger impulsive in 2008, most of the world’s market completed bigger Bull cycle in 2008 followed by bigger correction that fell almost 60-70-% of total upside of history followed by start of new bull trend for new cycle.
 See the chart (1.4) below.

 I hope you are familiar with basic cycles of Elliott Wave Theory now, which says every impulsive is consist of a set of 5 waves followed by a correction which is a set of 3 waves.

 - Wave 1 is impulsive which a set of 5 inner waves.